 The frontage road of East Bloomington Freeway is currently being reconstructed as part of the 2018-201 East Bloomington Freeway Improvement Project, and will include construction of a new multi-modal trail that will connect pedestrians from W. 106th Street to W. 99th Street.
 At the East Bloomington Freeway intersection, the 106th Street Project will finalize the road and trail connections and include a new traffic signal to ensure that the signal and its components are not in conflict with the new road and trail alignments.

 Following the conclusion of the 106th Street Project, a final touch to the area will be applied through a creative placemaking project that will look to incorporate the character of the area.
 The creative placemaking process is currently underway and is being coordinated with the design and construction of the 106th Street Project.

 The project will be funded using MnDOT Municipal State Aid funds.

 What is the project schedule?

-The project is anticipated to complete design in early 2021 and begin construction in the Spring of 2021.
+The project is anticipated to complete design in Spring 2021 with construction to begin in late summer 2021 and complete in 2022.